metaml/proxy/readme.md

 1. haskell stack: http://docs.haskellstack.org/en/stable/README/
    * install stack

-2. run the following:
+Compile code with stack as in the following:
 1. stack setup
 2. stack build
 3. stack exec proxy

 If on Ubuntu 15.10, you may also use the Makefile.
 Type "make" to see its targets.